-- 15.1 If there are mature trees, hedgerows or other features of ecological value (including watercourses and ponds) the Council will expect them to be incorporated into the design and layout of the development, and retained, wherever possible, for their visual and ecological value. - The retention of these features can greatly improve the appearance of a new housing development, giving it an instant maturity and making a significant contribution to its character and distinctiveness.
-Their careful integration into the landscape framework of the development can help further enhance habitats for wildlife. - 15.3 A tree survey of the site should inform the layout of any development and should accompany a planning application. - 15.4 For further advice refer to the SPD's 'Trees and Hedgerows' and 'Biodiversity and Geodiversity'.
+16.1 If there are mature trees, hedgerows, rock faces or other features of ecological or geodiversity value (including quarries, watercourses, and ponds) the Council will expect

+- The retention of these features can greatly improve the appearance of a new housing development, giving it an instant maturity and making a significant contribution to its character and distinctiveness.
+Their careful integration into the landscape framework of the development can help further enhance habitats for wildlife. - 16.3 A tree survey of the site should inform the layout of any development and should accompany a planning application. - 16.4 For further advice refer to the SPD's 'Trees and Hedgerows' and 'Biodiversity and Geodiversity'. - 16.5 If any trees are to be removed during the development, then it is expected that these will be replaced elsewhere on site, or as nearby as possible, at a ratio of 6-1.

-16. Public rights of way
+17. Public rights of way

-- 16.1 It is important that you check whether any public rights of way cross the site.
+- 17.1 It is important that you check whether any public rights of way cross the site.
 Most public paths are shown on the Definitive Map.
-However, if a path or track is not shown on the Definitive Map, but exists on the ground and has been used for many years, it may also be a public path and should be treated as such. - 16.2 Existing rights of way should be incorporated into the site design.
+However, if a path or track is not shown on the Definitive Map but exists on the ground and has been used for many years, it may also be a public path and should be treated as such. - 17.2 Existing rights of way should be incorporated into the site design.
 Paths should, where possible, be on convenient and attractive routes through landscaped, or open space areas and away from vehicular traffic.
-Shady alleys between high fences, particularly at the rear of private gardens should be avoided. - 16.3 It is important that public rights of way are direct, safe, lit and DDA compliant to ensure that people are not discouraged from using public transport due to access to the bus stop and railway station.
-It is essential where applicable that development is designed to integrate into the existing PROW network to encourage sustainable travel behaviour. - 16.4 Public rights of way also provide the opportunity for informal recreation to take place.
+Shady alleys between high fences, particularly at the rear of private gardens should be avoided. - 17.3 It is important that public rights of way are direct, safe, lit and DDA compliant to ensure that people are not discouraged from using public transport due to access to the bus stop and railway station.
+It is essential where applicable that development is designed to integrate into the existing PROW network to encourage sustainable travel behaviour. - 17.4 Public rights of way also provide the opportunity for informal recreation to take place.

-17. Drainage and flood risk
+18. Drainage and flood risk

-17.1 New residential development will be expected to comply with Local Plan policies CC 3 and CC 4, which relate to flood risk and Sustainable Drainage Systems.
+18.1 New residential development will be expected to comply with Local Plan policies CC3 and CC4, which relate to flood risk and Sustainable Drainage Systems.
 Drainage and flood risk issues should therefore be considered at the outset as they will have an impact on the design and layout of residential schemes.
-In many cases it will be possible to include sustainable urban drainage systems as part of wider Green Infrastructure provision but early discussions will be essential to ensure that the design meets the requirements of the various parties involved in drainage matters (e.g. The Council's Highways & Engineering Service, Yorkshire Water & the Environment Agency).
+Flood risk mitigation should be carefully considered in relation to accessible properties.
+In many cases it will be possible to include sustainable urban drainage systems as part of wider Green Infrastructure provision, but early discussions will be essential to ensure that the design meets the requirements of the various parties involved in drainage matters (e.g. The Council's Highways & Engineering Service, Yorkshire Water & the Environment

+Agency).
 Detailed technical drainage guidance can also be found on pages 155-161 of the South Yorkshire Residential Design Guide.

-18. Recycling/waste provision
+19. Recycling/waste provision